Historic Tucson Homes Search

 Colonia Solana is in the central part of Tucson, Arizona.
 The 111 single family homes display Period Revival and Contemporary architectural styles.

-Colonia Solana subdivision plat is informal and non-geometric.
+This historic Tucson subdivision plat is unique with an informal and non-geometric.
 One of the first in Arizona to incorporate a non-symmetrical, curvilinear layout.

 The subdivision combines rectilinear boundary avenues with arcing small-scale subdivision streets.
 Native desert plant materials create an unusual, naturalistic fashion in specific areas.